openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 ## Incorporating Use of `Connect` in Forming Network With Two Devices

-This example is similar to the previous one, but demonstrates some of the flexibilty you have in using UDP sockets.
+This example is similar to the previous one, but demonstrates some of the flexibility you have in using UDP sockets.

 1. On Node 1, open a UDP socket.